jipparchus/PTA_MarkingTool/README.md

 	└── HW2_marksheet.csv              [ AUTO-GENERATED ]
 ```

+# 🚀 Ideas

+- Replace buttons `feedback 1`, `feedback 2`, ... with actual feedback comments.
+By pressing them, markers can reuse the feedback for different submissions.
+- Want to reduce the number of buttons by using JavaScript.

 # ⚠️ Known Issues

 So far, the application does the minimum job and is planned to be shared with my colleagues.
-- There is not enough README to show how to use the app.
-The order of the index in marking criteria is not ascending but just in the order of added timing.
+- The order of the index in marking criteria is not ascending but just in the order of added timing.
 - When marking criteria is edited after the mark sheet is modified, some checkpoints disappear from the mark sheet.
-- Want to reduce the number of buttons by using JavaScript